This class teaches parents about:

 Do I need to bring anything?

 Bring a sweater or other layered clothing.
 You may also wish to bring a beverage and snack.
-You must stay on the second floor during breaks, so be sure to bring everything you need with you when you arrive for class.
-If you leave the second floor for any reason, you will not be able to return to class.
+You must stay in the building during breaks, so be sure to bring everything you need with you when you arrive for class.
+If you leave the building for any reason, you will not be able to return to class.

 How do I access free mediation services?